TERMS AND CONDITIONS OF SUPPLY OF SERVICES FOR BUSINESS CUSTOMERS

 9.1 The Contract shall commence on either the Start Date or the Acknowledged Start Date and shall (subject to earlier termination pursuant to this clause 9) continue for a period of 2 years (the Term).

-9.2 After the expiration of the Term, unless the Contract has been terminated by one of the parties giving the other at least 6 months notice or in accordance with this clause 9 below, the Contract will recommence for a further 2 years under the same terms contained in the Offer and the Conditions unless and until terminated by one of the parties giving the other at least 6 months notice or in accordance with this clause 9 below.
+9.2 After the expiration of the Term, unless the Contract has been terminated by one of the parties giving the other at least 6 months-notice (before the Contract end-date) or in accordance with this clause 9 below, the Contract will recommence for a further 2 years under the same terms contained in the Offer and the Conditions unless and until terminated by one of the parties giving the other at least 6 months-notice or in accordance with this clause 9 below.

-9.3 Without limiting its other rights or remedies, each party may terminate the Contract with immediate effect by giving written notice to the other party if:
+9.3 Without limiting its other rights or remedies, the supplier may terminate the Contract with immediate effect by giving written notice to the other party if: